Medically reviewed by Drugs.com. Last updated on Mar 25, 2021.

 - Remove the device nozzle from the nostril after use.

-The recommended initial dose of NARCAN Nasal Spray in adults and pediatric patients is one spray delivered by intranasal administration, which delivers 4 mg of naloxone hydrochloride.
+The recommended initial dose of NARCAN Nasal Spray in adults and pediatric patients is one spray delivered by intranasal administration into one nostril.

 Seek emergency medical assistance as soon as possible after administering the first dose of NARCAN Nasal Spray.